heyaitzskull/web102_prework/README.md

 The following **optional** features are implemented:

-* [x] Navigation Bar at the top of the page directing user to provide easy access to 'Home' and 'Games,' cerating a more efficient user experience.
+* [x] Navigation Bar at the top of the page in order to provide easy access to 'Home' and 'Games,' cerating a more efficient user experience.
 * [x] Customize CSS to be more personalized

 ## Video Walkthrough